-Quality early childhood programs help prevent chronic diseases in later life, study showsMarch 27th, 2014 in Health /
+Quality early childhood programs help prevent chronic diseases in later life, study showsMarch 27, 2014 in Medicine & Health / Health

 Disadvantaged children who attend high-quality early childhood development programs including healthcare and nutrition have significantly improved health as adults, reports a new study.